 Chris Muirhead concentrates his practice in the areas of public finance and tribal lending.
-For more than fifteen years, numerous New Mexico municipalities and counties have relied on Chris for advice on their public financing matters such as general obligation bonds, gross receipts tax revenue bonds, utility system revenue bonds and special district financings.
+For more than twenty years, numerous New Mexico municipalities and counties have relied on Chris for advice on their public financing matters such as general obligation bonds, gross receipts tax revenue bonds, utility system revenue bonds and special district financings.
 He serves as general counsel and issuer’s counsel for the New Mexico Hospital Equipment Loan Council, a state-wide issuer of conduit debt for New Mexico healthcare facilities.
 In addition, Chris has experience representing lenders in a variety of tribal transactions for economic development projects on tribal lands.

 Best Lawyers in America® named Chris 2016 “Lawyer of the Year” in Albuquerque in two areas of practice: Municipal Law and Public Finance Law.
 Chambers USA has recognized Chris in the area of Corporate/Commercial, and reported in 2017, he is a trusted and respected figure among clients, who note “he really immerses himself in our business, understanding what we do and why and contextualizing the excellent work that he does.
 This speaks volumes.”
 Additionally, Chris has achieved the AV® peer review rating from Martindale-Hubbell, the highest rating possible.